-Ferrium C64 (AMS 6509) is a new high strength, high surface hardness, good fracture toughness carburizable steel that also has high temperature resistance, corrosion resistance and hardenability.
-C64 steel is a higher performance upgrade from 9310, Pyrowear 53, EN36A, EN36B, EN36C and 8620.
+Ferrium C64 (AMS 6509) is a new high strength, high surface hardness, good fracture toughness carburizable steel that also has high temperature resistance and hardenability.
+C64 steel is a higher performance upgrade from 9310, X53 (AMS 6308), EN36A, EN36B, EN36C and 8620.
 It can achieve a surface hardness of 62-64 Rockwell C (HRC) via vacuum carburization.

-C64 steel is double vacuum melted (i.e., vacuum induction melted and then vacuum arc remelted or "VIM/VAR") so that it is very clean, which helps it have a much greater fatigue strength.
+C64 steel is double vacuum melted (i.e., vacuum induction melted and then vacuum arc remelted or "VIM/VAR") for high purity, leading to much greater fatigue strength.

 Improved C64 Steel Properties versus Incumbent Materials

-One leading application for C64 steel is as an upgrade from Pyrowear 53 steel in demanding Bell Helicopter transmission gear boxes.
-Under an Army-funded FARDS program, Bell has produced and is testing in 2013-14 a demonstrator gear box.
+One leading application for C64 steel is as an upgrade from X53 (AMS 6308) steel in demanding Bell Helicopter and Sikorsky transmission gear boxes.
+Under an Army-funded Future Advanced Rotorcraft Drive System (FARDS) program, Bell and Sikorsky are evaluating and qualifying C64 steel to displace Alloy X53 (AMS 6308).
 Benefits include greater temperature resistance, pitting resistance and corrosion resistance.

 If you need even greater strength and fracture toughness in a carburizing-grade steel, see Ferrium C61.